Stephan-Heuscher/24h_watch/README.md

 Features
 --------
+   * 24h watch with 24:00h at top
    * Dark mode with minimized light emission (dimming controlled by light sensor)
    * Light mode with extra big numbers
+   * Switch between dark and light mode by tabbing the top
    * Minimal mode with no minute hand or numbers (date or time)
-   * Switch between dark and light mode by tabbing the top
+   * Turn minimal mode on/off by tabbing the center
    * Setting of minimal light emission (for 0 lux) by tabbing left and right
-   * 24h watch with 24:00h at top
    * Display of next alarm and calendar events (+ 18h)
    * Display title of next calendar event 30 minutes before event
    * Display of time to and time during calendar events (+ 30 minutes before)